nmusey/letsgo/README.md

 `migrate` is not necessary locally but is preferred.
 You can always make migrations by copying the default files, but installing and running the tool is easier.

 ## Future Features
-- Support for API versioning is planned in the near future
 - Support for other databases is not planned right now
 - Support for other frameworks is not planned right now